dart-archive/www.dartlang.org/src/site/articles/mixins/index.markdown

 The constructor would set the values for any fields and for the generic type parameters.

-This rule ensures that these examples run smoothly and also generalize cleanly once one lifts restriction (1).
+This rule ensures that these examples run smoothly and also generalize cleanly once one lifts the restriction on constructors.

 The second form is a convenient sugar that allows multiple mixins to be mixed into a class without the need to introduce multiple intermediate declarations.
 For example:

 {% prettify dart %}